payprop/image-magick-safer/README.md

 Image::Magick moves at a glacial pace, and involves a 14,000 line XS file.
 No thanks.
 This will probably get patched in the next version, so for the time being this module exists.

+# KNOWN BUGS

+DOES NOT WORK with BSD 10.1 and 7.0.1 and i can't figure out why.
+If you can figure out why then please submit a pull request.
+This is possibly some libmagic weirdness going on.

 # SEE ALSO